roblanf/sangeranalyseR/docs/source/content/advance_user_SangerAlignment_ab1.rst

                                       maxFractionLostSA     = 0.5,
                                       processorsNum         = NULL)

 The inputs of :code:`SangerAlignment` constructor function and :code:`new` method are same.
-For more details about *SangerAlignment* inputs & slots definition, please refer to `sangeranalyseR reference manual (need update) <http://packages.python.org/an_example_pypi_project/>`_.
+For more details about *SangerAlignment* inputs and slots definition, please refer to `sangeranalyseR reference manual (need update) <http://packages.python.org/an_example_pypi_project/>`_.

 |